MeerBiene/nginx_reverseproxy_template/README.md

  - Step 1: Install Certbot.
  - Step 2: Run Certbot with the following command: `certbot -d yourdomain.com certonly`.
 Remember to replace yourdomain.com with your domain.
  - Step 3: If you have python installed run the command `python setup.py` and enter your domain when asked.
 This will generate your config file automatically for you.
+If you encounter any errors, make sure you have python3 installed and run the script with python3!
  - Step 3.1: If you want to do the changes manually, simply open the example.com.conf file and replace example.com with your domain and according certificate paths.
 Remembed to rename the file to your domainname.

 > Some additional Notes: